 It is important for any prospective student to become aware of important changes that occurred in late 2014 regarding the degree granting authority of any postsecondary educational institution in California.
 All postsecondary educational institutions must now actively seek accreditation from an accrediting institution approved by the United States Department of Education.
 In the case of PSP, this means initiating accreditation review with the Western Association of Schools and Colleges (WASC).
-Following is a statement concerning what this means for prospective students in their decision regarding attendance at The Professional School of Psychology.
+Furthermore, information to help a prospective student make a decision regarding enrollment at The Professional School of Psychology is to be found later in this catalog.